-Protect PHP against session ID injection (session hijacking and session fixation)
+Simple protection in PHP against session ID injection (session hijacking & fixation)

 Vulnerability of PHP session is often an issue.
 Apart from other security measurements, there are few ways to increase security of PHP application in an easy way.
 This article explains how you can protect against stealing your session ID from one computer and inject it into request from another computer.